dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

 3 contracts * 3 ticks should see 37.5 profit per tick for 112.50 total
 minues 3.10 * 3 contracts in fees = 103.20 just as shown

-DONE short max profit
+short max profit
-DONE short trade with more than 1 contract
+short trade with more than 1 contract
 --------------------------------------------------------------------
 Drawdown distance before: 1929.48
 Acct balance before: 245656.13